Salvador Dali Art

 Dalí and Gala

-The artist worked with surrealist director Luis Buñuel in 1929 and met his muse Gala the same year.
-He joined the Surrealist group in this year and fell out with his father after producing a Salvador Dali Art drawing featuring the words “Sometimes, I spit for fun on my mother’s portrait”.
-Dalí refused to apologise, but they went on to mend their relationship years later, with Gala finally receiving the approval of her husband’s father.
+In the same year, Dali met Gala, he joined the Surrealist group in this year and fell out with his father after producing a Salvador Dali Art drawing featuring the words “Sometimes, I spit for fun on my mother’s portrait”.

 “I myself am surrealism”